 Solomon teaches me that, even though my thinking of God is flawed, He will still bless me and grow my blessings as I accept Him and grow my faith.
 Yes, there is a payoff to acknowledging who God is, even if I never have had a right to any payoff – this is the nature of Grace.
 Just because my thinking was “transactional” doesn’t mean God didn’t love me and want to save me.
 He is not transactional, and I thank Him for it every day.
 If I opened my mind to see God as the Creator, He would teach me the wisdom that I lacked as I had used my man-made construct to define and limit God.
 God would help me tear down the imaginary box that I had tried to put Him in.

 As I unpacked the study of God’s sovereignty, I realized that (1) He knew my pridefulness, (2) He loved me despite my pridefulness and acting out against His commands, (3) I could only acquire the answers I sought by acknowledging who He really is; The Creator… the Uncaused Cause.
 The Hebrew word יִרְאַת (yirat) is what is used for “fear” in Proverbs 1:7, and it means a profound respect of the unimaginable power of God… Fear is not being crushed by God, but rather having an overwhelming respect for the Creator of the universe.

 I also had to examine how to rethink this immense Power, if there was to be an intelligent designer.
 It’s like negotiating with yourself over buying a new pair of glasses or using the old ones that really don’t work anymore.
 My eyes have changed.
-After enough examples of seeing the defects in my old lenses, you resign yourself into accepting that you need new glasses.
+After seeing enough examples of defects in my old lenses, I resigned myself to accept that I needed new glasses.
 This was how it was with myself and ID, and the Creator of all.